smatting/blazing-tabs/README.md

 Prerequisites: Install [nix](https://nixos.org/).
 The `shell.nix` pins all the build tools needed to build.

 1. Start a nix-shell `nix-shell`.
 In this shell [spago](https://github.com/purescript/spago) etc are available that can build the app.
-2. Run `./scripts/make.sh` to compile to `src/index.js`
+2. Inside the nix shell run `./scripts/make.sh` to compile all Purescript code to `src/index.js`
-3. Run `./scripts/package.sh` to create a browser extension zip file in `dist/`.
+3. Inside the nix shell run `./scripts/package.sh` to create a browser extension zip file in `dist/`.

 ## How to develop